josephmontes/VAA/README.md

      - 4-Seam Fastballs are being thrown closer to the top of the zone each season
    - There's a notable jump in VAA and pitch height after the 2021 season

-#### But are all 4-Seam Fastballs thrown at -4.5° (or greater) the same?
+#### But are all 4-Seam Fastballs thrown at -4.5° (or flatter) the same?
-   - Following the trend in the table above showing 4-Seam Fastballs being thrown closer to the top of the zone, I investigated how wOBA changes as VAA and pitch location change
+   - Following the trend in the table above that shows 4-Seam Fastballs being thrown closer to the top of the zone, I investigated how wOBA changes as VAA and pitch location change
-   - The midpoint wOBA value is set at .305 to represent the average wOBA on 4-Seam Fastballs with -4.5° VAA (shown in table above)
+   - The midpoint wOBA value is set at .305 to represent the average wOBA on 4-Seam Fastballs with -4.5° VAA (shown in 2nd table up)
    - Minimum 100 pitch frequency

 ![Screenshot 2023-09-05 165702](https://github.com/josephmontes/VAA/assets/125607783/bb108dac-bc73-4f47-9399-82613ec9608c)

-- The blue colored dots being between -5 & 5.5 shows that the 5 inches below and 5.5 inches above the top of the strikezone is the most effective location for 4-Seam Fastballs with -4.5° VAA or flatter
+- The blue colored dots being in between -5 & 5.5 on the y-axis indicates that the 5 inches below and 5.5 inches above the top of the strikezone is the most effective location for 4-Seam Fastballs with -4.5° VAA or flatter

-#### The following table supports this by showing the wOBA value for -4.5° VAA 4-Seam Fastballs inside of that -5 to 5.5 inch zone (1) vs. -4.5° VAA 4-Seam Fastballs outside of that zone (0)
+#### The following table supports this by showing the wOBA value for -4.5° VAA 4-Seam Fastballs inside of that -5 to 5.5 inch zone (vaa_fb = 1) vs. -4.5° VAA 4-Seam Fastballs outside of that zone (vaa_fb = 0)

 ![Screenshot 2023-09-05 170211](https://github.com/josephmontes/VAA/assets/125607783/3a8e5bdc-e03b-4a7a-92e6-a13b4787ba7a)

-- The 65 point difference in wOBA really highlights how all -4.5° 4-Seam Fastballs are **not** the same, and it emphasizes the importance of getting it in the top parts of the zone
+- The 65 point difference in wOBA highlights that all -4.5° 4-Seam Fastballs are **not** the same, and it emphasizes the importance of getting it in the top parts of the zone

 ### CONCLUSIONS
 - 4-Seam Fastballs are being thrown less in general, but 4-Seam Fastballs with a -4.5° VAA or flatter are being thrown more